Why on earth would you run till it hurts?

 “All the runners crossing the finishing line,” she said, “look as though they’re in agony.
 Every time I see it happen, I think, why would anyone want to do this to themselves?”

 Interesting question, I thought.
-Why do we – because I too know that feeling of being ‘in agony’ at the end of a race, or just at the end of a tough run – why do we do it?
+Why do we – because I too know that feeling of being ‘in agony’ at the end of a race, or just at the end of a tough run.

 I’m not talking here about the more everyday slog of pushing yourself on a longish run at a pace where you could carry on a conversation, even if not in full sentences.
 I’m talking about those occasions where you go all out, whether it’s a personal best you’re after or crossing the line ahead of anyone else, or just getting in front of your buddy who’s on your tail.
 Any run that’s worth its salt is a little bit uncomfortable.
 But what makes us go for those runs when you find yourself really struggling to stand up straight once you finished?